 IAS 40 requires that the value of the group's properties as at the reporting date be tested for impairment.
 In view of the unstable situation in Libya, such a test would necessarily need to take into account a number of alternative scenarios.
-Although it is evident that the value of the properties of the group have been impaired over the previous years, developments over the last year have encouraged a fresh reconsideration of company's valuation resulting in an uplift compared to the previous reporting period.
+Notwithstanding the improved performance of the company, and in consideration of the various scenarios possible in the current political climate, the directors have prudently opted to keep the value of the investment property unchanged in this reporting period.

-During the year under review, effective occupancy at Palm City, the only operational asset of the group, increased from 24.7% as at the end of 2017 to 45.1% as at the end of 2018.
-During this time, the residential village was kept particularly busy by a surge of short-term leases as well as preparation of proposals for a number of clients, including some with a long-term outlook.
-A number of proposals in Q4 2018 have spilled over into signed contracts in 2019.
-Thus far, management continues to receive active interest for new leases.
+During the year under review, effective occupancy at Palm City, the only operational asset of the group, increased from 45.1% as at the end of 2018 to 55.1% as at the end of 2019.
+During this time, the residential village was kept busy with new client uptake particularly in the first half of the year, as well as short term surges through the year.
+Management continues to seek opportunities, prepare proposals and negotiate the way forward with existing clients, even under the present circumstances.

-Although revenues increased by €10.5 million over last year, operating costs and administrative expenses were retained at relatively low operating levels such that the increased revenue directly contributed to an operating profit of €11.59 million compared to €3.59 million the year before.
+Although revenues at Group level increased by €8.4 million over last year, operating costs and administrative expenses were retained at relatively low operating levels such that the increased revenue directly contributed to an operating profit of €19.8 million compared to €11.6 million the year before.